TomodomoCo/style-guide/docs/wordpress.md

 ## JavaScript

-JavaScript can be handled a few different ways.

-For inline JavaScript and linked JavaScript that will not be going through a build step, follow the [WordPress Core JavaScript Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/).
+For inline JavaScript and linked JavaScript that _isn't_ going through a build step, follow the [WordPress Core JavaScript Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/).

-For JavaScript that will go through a build step, follow our [JavaScript standards](javascript.md).
+For JavaScript that _will_ go through a build step, follow our [JavaScript standards](javascript.md).

 ## Hooks & Filters